 Professional development allows you to be more versatile regarding your career choices.
 It will enable you to venture into fields that you would never have thought of before.
 As such, this will make you a prospective candidate for better-paying jobs across numerous industries.

 It is easy to get caught up in the cycle of moving from project to project with no end in sight.
-However, it is important for a project manager to look beyond today’s project if they want to advance their careers.
+However, it is important for project managers to look beyond today’s projects if they want to advance their careers.
 Professional development allows you to develop better professional skills and abilities that allow you to take advantage of bigger opportunities.

 Author Bio: Douglas Pitassi is a freelance writer and small business blogger.

 More on this topic: Productivity Apps for Apple Watch